 Planning to try some hard hit, when you can’t go for smashes in Badminton?
 Drive shot is another alternative for you.
 But do you know how to play Drives in Badminton?
 If not, then you should read out this article very sincerely, a step by step guide, which will not only teach you to hit drive shot but also, help you to bring some perfection in them.

-Before jumping to the court, first you should know, what really drive shot is, and when you can go for it according to the position of the shuttle, of your opponent, and how much swing or power your racket will require hitting.
-If you don't have one, then go, and buy Best Badminton Racquets of a heavy head to bring more power in your drives.
+Before jumping to the court, first you should know, what really Badminton drive shots are, and when you can go for it according to the position of the shuttle, of your opponent, and how much swing or power your racket will require hitting it.
+If you don’t have one, then go, and buy Best Badminton Racquets of a heavy head to bring more power in your drives.

 What is Drive Shot?

 A hard hit shot, which makes the best shuttlecock you are using, to pass over the net in an almost horizontal path, or slightly at a down angle, is called Drives.
 These shots are also called, fast shuttle exchanged shot in Badminton.

 When You Can Go For Drive Shot?

-If you wanna go for a hard hit, and the shuttle isn't too high for a smash, then Drive shot can be played.
-As it is an attacking shot, so if you will play it with a perfect speed, and angle, then it can force the opponent to return the shuttle high, which will give you enough time to go for a smash, and earn a point.
+As it is purely an attacking shot, so if you will play it with a perfect speed, and angle, then it can force the opponent to return the shuttle high, which will give you enough time to go for a smash, and earn a point.

 These shots are mostly played in doubles because players try to keep the shuttle low in the game, while in singles also, these shots make an impact on the game because of the variation of speed, angle, and the power.

 Types Of Drive Shot?

 Like Drop shots in Badminton, variation in speed of drives divides them into two types:-

 1. Fast Drive – These type of shot, because of their great speed, power and flatness, can force your rival for a weak return. (usually, either they hit the shuttle high, or wide off the court.)